-&lt;sup>2 Content terms are nouns, proper nouns, verbs, adjectives and adverbs.
+3 Content terms are nouns, proper nouns, verbs, adjectives and adverbs.

-Following keywords' disambiguation, our next step is to annotate the pages' content with an appropriate hierarchy topic, i.e. to classify every visited page to a suitable subject in the hierarchy.
-For page classification, we rely on the pages' keywords for which we explore both their importance weights to the pages' content and their topical categories.
-Considering that the keywords' importance weights are given by their tf\idf values, and that their topical categories can be easily derived from the topics that our hierarchy uses to label the keyword matching senses, we can easily estimate the topic that is the most representative for the page's content as follows.
+pages' keywords for which we explore both their importance weights to the pages' content and their topical categories.
+Considering that the keywords' importance weights are given by their tfidf values, and that their topical categories can be easily derived from the topics that our hierarchy uses to label4 the keyword matching senses, we can easily estimate the topic that is the most representative for the page's content as follows.